htcondor/htcondor-ce/docs/installation/htcondor-ce.md

 Getting Help
 ------------

-If you have any questions or issues with the installation process, please [contact us](/#contact-us) for assistance,
+If you have any questions or issues with the installation process, please [contact us](/#contact-us) for assistance.